PennyLaneAI/qml/README.md

 ### Adding demos

 - Demos are written in the form of an executable Python script.
-  Any package listed in `requirements.txt` and `requirements_no_deps.txt` you can assume is available to be imported.
+  - Packages listed in `build_requirements/master/pyproject.toml` (or dev) will be available for import during execution.
+    See section below on `Dependency Management` for more details.
-  Matplotlib plots will be automatically rendered and displayed on the QML website.
+  - Matplotlib plots will be automatically rendered and displayed on the QML website.

   _Note: try and keep execution time of your script to within 10 minutes_.